 Step 4: Select the page color that you want to use for the document.

-Step 5: Click OK to apply the background color change.
+Step 5: Click OK to apply the background color that you would like.

 Do you need to format your document by including your name and page number?
 Find out how to add your last name and page number to the header in Google Docs so that this information repeats at the top of every page of your document.

-More Information on How to Change the Background Color in Google Docs
+More Information on How to Change Page Color On Google Docs

 - The Page setup menu where you found this color setting includes many other helpful settings, too.
 For example you can change document margins, page orientation, or paper size.